 What is Partnership?

-A partnership is an action or process where the group known as business partners who all agree to the one business plan and their mutual interests are the same.
+A partnership is an action or process where the group known as business partners all agree to the one business plan and their mutual interests are the same.
 A partnership is formed by multiple co-owners or partners which together do a business.
 Partners can have different shares of ownership or have the same shares.
 And according to their shares, they distribute profits and losses among them.
 The partnership is not able to have another business entity as an owner or a partner.
-There are three categories of partnership that is a general partnership (GP), Limited partnership (LP), Limited liability partnership (LLP).
-There are nine characteristics of a partnership like sharing of profits, nature of liability, the existence of an agreement, and the existence of business, agency relationship, and membership, a combination of ownership and control, non-transferability of returns, enrollment of the firm.
+There are three categories of partnership that is a general partnership (GP), a Limited partnership (LP), Limited liability partnership (LLP).
+There are nine characteristics of a partnership like sharing of profits, nature of liability, the existence of an agreement, business, agency relationship, membership, a combination of ownership and control, non-transferability of returns, enrollment of the firm.

 Head to Head Comparison between LLC vs Partnership (Infographics)

 Below are the top 12 differences between LLC (limited liability company) vs Partnership